oliver1112/LightningDeals/README.md

 ## Ideas for Future Work
 - Add restaurant owner function to helper owner manage restaurant order or modify menu.
-- Add real checkout function with paypal API
+- Add real checkout function with paypal or credit card
 - Improve UI to attract more users.